AlexCharlton/gl-math/README.md

     [procedure] (scaling SCALE [RESULT])

 Return the matrix created by scaling the x, y and z axes by `SCALE`.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (scale SCALE MATRIX)